deemru/WavesKit/README.md

 [WavesKit](https://github.com/deemru/WavesKit) is an all-in-one Waves Platform development kit for the PHP language.

-- Implements all the functions you need in the single class
+- All you need to work with Waves in a single class
-- Easy to use
+- Really easy to use
+- Best practices for all
-- Advanced features
+- Advanced features for pros

 ## Usage